EQEmu/eqemu-docs-v2/docs/categories/operation/exporting-client-files.md

 Your EQEmu Server comes with a built in script to automatically generate a number of key files.
 Using this guide will help you get set up to output those files so that you can share them with your players.

-{% hint style="warning" %}
+!!! warning
       As always, make backups of your files before replacing or updating them!
-{% endhint %}

 ## Client Files